Agent Governance

 • Orlo is the governance layer, not the orchestration runtime.

-• The public API is designed to work well with thin wrappers and callbacks so application developers do not need to wire raw governance calls manually.
+• The public API is designed to work well with thin wrappers, callbacks, and proxy-based integrations.